Beginner Skateboard Gear

 It is quite imperative not to rush into turning like a pro.
 Take your time learning and practicing your turns and become comfortable with it.
 Once you are comfortable moving on a flat surface, next, you can choose an easy hill without any traffic.
 Spend some time skating on it and practice your descent.
 You can enter skate parks earlier as well when there are fewer people there and practice your moves.

 Foot Breaking: The simplest way of stopping the skateboard is to take off your back foot and start dragging it on the ground.
 It will take a little practice and focus before the riders can safely stop their movement whenever they need.

 Heel Drag: This is another way, which needs practice as well.
-Put the heel of your back foot so that is sticking out of the back of your skateboard and lean back a little so that the front comes up in air.
+Put the heel of your back foot, so that is sticking out of the back of your skateboard and lean back a little so that the front comes up in the air.
 Then, step off on your heel making sure that front half of your front foot is still on the board.
-For a short while, drag your heel and this will be able to stop your skateboard.
+For a short while, drag your heel, and this will be able to stop your skateboard.
 You may fall on your back quite a few times before you master the stopping of skateboard smoothly and safely.

 Powerslide: Powerslides, made popular through Tony Hawk video games, are trending but they are quite advanced method of stopping.
 It looks cool but still, it is not recommended for the beginners.

 Bail: And when nothing works, follow your natural instincts and jump off the board.
 When your knees are bent while riding the board, landing should not be too hard.
 If you jump forward, it usually stops the skateboard.
 It may get your skateboard damaged, but its better be your skateboard and not your arms or face.